Sarvesh-Yadav-5201/Machine-Learning---Projects/CNN - Image Classification/1. Project - Hurricane Iota - Damage  Classification/README.md

 * CNN Autoencoder
 * Extracted Trained Encoder combined with Fully Connected Neural Network (FCNN)

 The models were used to classify buildings as either "damaged" or "undamaged" based on post-hurricane aerial images.
-Evaluation metrics used included accuracy, precision, recall, and F1 score.
+The final model, which combined an autoencoder with a FCNN, achieved an impressive accuracy of 96% on an imbalanced dataset.

 # <b> RESULTS :
 * CNN AUTOENCODERS :